a4hacking/a4hacking/README.md

 First download all the stuff on the a4 executor
 Then put into a folder
-Run the exe and there you go
+Run the Executor 3 exe and there you go